 Measure Background/Rationale Regulation Impact of Measure Prudential Regulations on the Non-Bank Corporations' External Borrowings To contain the currency mismatch and liquidity risks related to external borrowings by the corporate sector - which was on the rise post GFC.
 The regulation was issued in 2014 to enhance corporate risk management related to external debt, with the following requirements: Hedging ratio: Corporates are required to hedge a minimum of 25 percent of their net FX liabilities with a maturity period of up to six months, effective 2017 (the ratio was 20 percent during the transitional period until 2016).
 Hedging transactions must be made with a local bank residing in Indonesia from 2017 onwards.
 Liquidity ratio: Corporate are required to maintain foreign currency assets equivalent to 75 percent of foreign currency liabilities with a maturity period of 3 months, effective 2017 (the ratio was 50 percent during the transitional period).
-Credit Rating: Non-bank corporates that wish to issue new external debt is required to have a minimum rating of BB-, • In terms of compliance to the regulation, as of March 2021, about 90 percent of corporations with foreign debt has complied with a minimum of 25 percent hedging obligation up to 3 months, and 94 percent for 3-6 months (2016: 89.3 percent and 93.4 percent, respectively); whereas around 88 percent fulfilled the minimum liquidity ratio of 70 percent.
+Credit Rating: Non-bank corporates that wish to issue new external debt is required to have a minimum rating of BB-, • In terms of compliance to the regulation, as of June 2022, about 89 percent of corporations with foreign debt has complied with a minimum of 25 percent hedging obligation up to 3 months, and 94 percent for 3-6 months; whereas around 87 percent fulfilled the minimum liquidity ratio of 70 percent.
 Regulations on Foreign Exchange Transactions To prevent forex speculative activities and rupiah volatility. effective 2016.
 Foreign exchange transactions against Rupiah performed by banks with customers above certain thresholds must have underlying transactions, with the scope of underlying transactions sufficiently wide to allow flexibility, effective from 2014. • NA